SuhDoo/SuhDoo/README.md

 - 👀 I’m interested in not being bad at code things.
 - 🌱 I’m currently learning code things.
 - 💞️ I’m looking to collaborate on: please don't look at my work, I'm not good at code things.
-- 📫 How to reach me, pls no.
+- 📫 How to reach me: pls no.

 <!---
 SuhDoo/SuhDoo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.